Hazardous Waste Management Training

 - Automatic carbon dioxide fire suppression system.

 It is expected that the vast majority of spills at the College will be minor.
-If the spill is determined by someone trained in hazardous waste management to be minor (such as a small leak or small spill) and not a threat to the life, health or well-being of any individual, and does not produce any toxic or irritating vapors, then the following cleanup procedure may be carried out: If there is any doubt as to the severity of the incident, then notify the Chemical Safety Coordinator or the Department of Security and Safety and Campus Police.
+If the spill is determined by someone trained in hazardous waste management to be minor (such as a small leak or small spill) and not a threat to the life, health or well-being of any individual, and does not produce any toxic or irritating vapors, then the following cleanup procedure may be carried out: If there is any doubt as to the severity of the incident, then notify the Chemical Safety Coordinator or the Department of Security and Safety and College Police.

 - The contaminated area is roped off or otherwise protected from unauthorized entry.